 Through our conceptual model of the diagnostic process, we identify three primary areas for future work that have been relatively underexplored in the extant literature.
 First, the majority of the studies we reviewed have studied diagnosis as a linear process in which information is presented sequentially prior to a final diagnosis, at which point confidence is assessed.
 This is a helpful idealisation of a process that is often more complex and dynamic in practice, with diagnosis evolving via back-and-forth between seeking information and evaluating that information in the context of currently considered diagnostic possibilities.
 Moreover, patients’ unexpected responses to initial treatment can lead to revision of an initial diagnosis and prompt further information seeking.
-Effects of (miscalibrated) confidence are likely to be amplified within these dynamics, such as an overconfident clinician paying too much attention to evidence supporting their diagnosis and neglecting evidence, resulting in greater overconfidence.
+Effects of (miscalibrated) confidence are likely to be amplified within these dynamics, such as an overconfident clinician paying too much attention to evidence supporting their diagnosis and neglecting opposing evidence, resulting in greater overconfidence.
 These dynamics could be studied in more naturalistic, in situ methodologies that are closer to everyday medical practice.
 Interrupting clinicians in real time to report their diagnostic thinking can be a distraction and potentially a patient safety risk.
-However, some methodologies permit capturing diagnostic reasoning as it evolves with time and the receipt of new information, such as asking clinicians to think aloud as they make diagnoses90 or using a visual representation of clinicians’ thought processes to capture paths and sources of diagnoses62.
+However, some methodologies permit capturing diagnostic reasoning as it evolves with time and the receipt of new information, such as asking clinicians to think aloud as they make diagnoses89 or using a visual representation of clinicians’ thought processes to capture paths and sources of diagnoses62.
 The use of high-fidelity or virtual reality simulations may also be useful for emulating the pressure and work environment of the clinician (which may affect decision making), as well as providing an actual ‘patient’ to observe (unlike in textual vignettes).
 Use of such paradigms would also improve the generalisability of results.

 Secondly, the vast majority of studies have investigated confidence from the perspective of individual clinicians.
 However, diagnosis and treatment decisions are often made by teams rather than individuals, particularly in secondary care settings.
-Evidence from organisational psychology indicates that group decisions depend critically on communicated confidence and uncertainty19: Overconfident team members can anchor a group on an incorrect decision91.
-Conversely, underconfident team members may fail to share important information that is unknown to the rest of the group, exacerbating the problems of ‘hidden information’ and ‘shared information bias’92.
+Evidence from organisational psychology indicates that group decisions depend critically on communicated confidence and uncertainty19: Overconfident team members can anchor a group on an incorrect decision90.
+Conversely, underconfident team members may fail to share important information that is unknown to the rest of the group, exacerbating the problems of ‘hidden information’ and ‘shared information bias’91.
 In addition, clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and the social benefits of communicating opinions with confidence in order to be listened to in a group30.
-Situational awareness (SA) is also important in a group, and higher stress may be associated with overconfidence in SA93.
+Situational awareness (SA) is also important in a group, and higher stress may be associated with overconfidence in SA92.
 Taken together, group medical decisions are clearly an important and naturalistic area for future study.

-Finally, tThe papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence94,95.
+Finally, the papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence93,94.
 Hence, whilst task-level or environmental factors affect confidence and calibration, individual clinicians may also have trait-level factors that are predictive too.

 CONCLUSIONS